 - Garments and accessories relating to Richmond artists, performers and performance events.

-- Garments designed, made, and sold by Richmond-based companies from the 19th century to the present day.
+- Dress and accessories designed, made and sold by Richmond-based companies and designers from the 19th century to the present day.

 Notable items from the Textile Collection include:

-- Home furnishing textiles made or used in Virginia including coverlets, quilts, samplers and draperies.
+- Home furnishing textiles made or used in Richmond homes including coverlets, quilts, samplers and draperies.

-- Over 40 samplers made or used in Virginia including one commemorating the Richmond theatre fire of 1811 and another the 1824-25 visit of the Marquis de Lafayette.
+- Samplers made by Richmond natives including one commemorating the Richmond theatre fire of 1811 and another noting the 1824-25 visit to Richmond by the Marquis de Lafayette.

 - Hand-painted flags carried by Virginia regiments during and after the Civil War.